OrzGeeker/OrzMC/README.md

 - [x] add Spigot Server deploy option
 - [x] add a homepage for this project
+- [x] support forge client and server on MacOS, Yep!!!🤪
 - [ ] add world backup function
 - [ ] refine the project script for readable
 - [ ] automation the process of installing JDK/JRE Runtime